Colin Firth is the undoubted king of British period dramas!

 Set in 1890s London, The Importance of Being Earnest is a classic British farce about mistaken identities, with a wonderful turn by Judi Dench as Lady Bracknell.

 The Chicago Tribune found that the movie “inspires rapid-fire bouts of laughter.”

-The Importance of Being Earnest is available on Amazon.
+The Importance of Being Earnest available to watch on Amazon Prime Video.

 5. Girl with a Pearl Earring

 Based on Tracy Chevalier’s 1999 novel, this 17th-century romantic drama stars Firth as Dutch painter Johannes Vermeer.

 Released in 2003, Girl with a Pearl Earring is set the city of Delft in Holland and also features Scarlett Johansson as the titular young servant, alongside Tom Wilkinson (The Best Exotic Marigold Hotel), Cillian Murphy (Peaky Blinders) and Judy Parfitt (Call the Midwife).

 The movie was nominated for ten BAFTAs, three Oscars and two Golden Globe awards.